-I’m not saying I was a “farm girl” (my parents and my friends would laugh out loud at that suggestion!), but I have been amongst it.
+I’m not saying I was a “farm girl” (my parents and friends would laugh out loud at that suggestion!) but I have been amongst it.
 That fact, however, did not stop me rushing outside with my camera when a herd of calves ran past, following a quad-bike.
 And I wasn’t the only one!

 You can sample some of the cheese (which is truly delicious) inside the Holy Cow Cafe.
 It’s a bit difficult to choose a favourite, but I can recommend the flavoured cheddar including sun-dried tomato, and caraway.
 As with many things, personal preference will play a part.
 When you visit Pyengana Dairy yourself, you can make up your own mind.

-Holy Cow Cafe… Everything Except Batman
+Holy Cow Cafe: Everything Except Batman

-Besides their cheese, the Pyengana Dairy shopping experience covers crafts made locally from Tasmanian timbers; jams and preserves, and other assorted souvenirs including cow-themed nick knacks.
+Besides their cheese, the Pyengana Dairy shopping experience covers crafts made locally from Tasmanian timbers; jams and preserves, and other assorted souvenirs including cow-themed knick knacks.
 There’s paintings to admire as you wait for your lunch to be prepared.

 Our visit to north east Tasmania was in June during Tasmanian school holidays… so during winter.
 Despite the chilly weather, the Holy Cow Cafe was packed.
 The place was popular with both tourist couples and family groups.
 The staff were very welcoming of everyone, providing high chairs where required and catering for kids.